Checklist for New International students

 4 Start online registration

 Look out for an email from our registration team inviting you to start online registration.
+Please do not try to register until you have received this email.

 5 Book your International Check-in appointment